-Don't miss experiencing a rare total solar eclipse in western North Carolina near Asheville on Monday, August 21, 2017.
-Jackson County, Swain County and Graham County - all located about 50-70 miles west of Asheville - are some of the few areas in country where you can experience the extremely rare celestial phenomenon of a total solar eclipse.
+Don't miss the opportunity to experience a rare total solar eclipse in western North Carolina near Asheville on Monday, August 21, 2017.
+Jackson County, Swain County and Graham County - all located about 50-70 miles west of Asheville - are some of the few areas in country where you can experience the extremely rare celestial phenomenon.
 Towns in the direct path will include Sylva, Dillsboro, Cashiers, Bryson City, Cherokee and Robbinsville, with one to two minutes of complete darkness as the moon moves in front of the sun.
 Even the city of Asheville will see a 99% eclipse.

 Make lodging reservations now since many people will be traveling to this area from around the world to experience this amazing event.
 At 2:36 PM, the Carolina blue sky will turn pitch black.
 Temperatures will drop, and stars will come out as the sun disappears.
 While the total eclipse is just a couple of minutes, the transition will begin about 1 PM and end around 4 PM.
 Since we expect many visitors, you should be at your viewing location well before noon.

-Across the United States from Oregon to South Carolina, cities inside the 70-mile-wide path of the total solar eclipse.
+Across the United States, cities from Oregon to South Carolina are inside the 70-mile-wide path of the total solar eclipse.
 This is the first time in 26 years that America has seen a total solar eclipse (last one in our area was in 1506, next one in 2153), and it is one of the few that will travel the nation from Atlantic to Pacific coasts.

-Best Places to Watch the Eclipse near Asheville
+Best Spots to Watch the Eclipse near Asheville

-There are many places to witness the entire sun eclipse in western North Carolina, including mountaintops and lakes in Nantahala National Forest.
-Since visitors from around the world will be here to watch, be sure to arrive early to get your spot!
-Expect heavy traffic especially midday.
+There are many places to witness the entire sun eclipse in western North Carolina, including small towns, mountaintops and lakes.
+Since visitors from around the world will be here to watch, be sure to arrive very early to get your spot!
+Expect heavy traffic, especially midday.
+If you hope to watch at a place with limited parking (like most spots in National Forests and Parks), you better arrive by 8 AM!
+Rangers will start closing areas as they fill up.
+The towns with events will have much more parking.

-Dillsboro: Park at Monteith Park for $2 and take a free shuttle 11 AM-4 PM into this artsy village with galleries, studios, shops and restaurants along the river.
+Dillsboro: Park at Monteith Park (Old Home Town Road) for $2 and take a free shuttle 11 AM-4 PM into this artsy village with galleries, studios, shops and restaurants along the river.
 Also find extra vendors and a kid's recreation!
 Eclipse glasses available for a small donation to the local Merchants Association.
 1 minute, 50 seconds of total darkness.

 Cherohala Skyway: Our top pick for roadside viewing is this National Scenic Byway near Robbinsville since it will experience the longest period of darkness (about 2.5 minutes) and there are many overlooks to park.
-Or hike up to Huckleberry Knob.
-Arrive early with a picnic to enjoy the entire afternoon of mountain views.
+Or hike up to Huckleberry Knob (limited parking, so you need to arrive very early morning).
+Bring a picnic (no food, drinks or gas on the Skyway) to enjoy the entire afternoon of mountain views.
+Due to expected crowds, many areas will probably close early in the day.
 Read more about the Cherohala Skyway.

 Blue Ridge Parkway: The southern section of the Parkway will be in the path of total darkness (about 20-60 seconds of totality around 2:36 PM) - from around Looking Glass Rock overlook (Milepost 417) to the end at Cherokee.
 While there are numerous overlooks to stop, most will fill up quickly.
 Popular hiking spots to summits like Black Balsam, Devil's Courthouse and Waterrock Knob will be packed.
 So go early to claim a parking spot!
 Waterrock Knob has the largest parking area with prime viewing from the lot with picnic area and restrooms.
 See our Blue Ridge Parkway Guide for stops along this section, Milepost 418-469.